 Epigenetics The molecular "software" that controls gene activity.
-Epigenetics is how cells transform into various types even though they all have the same DNA, and also directs the dayto-day function of mature cells.
+Epigenetics is how cells transform into various types even though they all have the same DNA, and also directs the day-to-day function of mature cells.
 Mechanisms of epigenetic function include DNA methylation and modification of histones, leaving a permanent record of gene activation and/or silencing.
+These methylations leave a permanent record that can be transcribed and analyzed to determine biological age, rate of aging, and identify specific areas for individualized treatment.